jordandowell/jordandowell.github.io/content/_index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the Dowell Research Group
+      - title: 🌻 Welcome to the Dowell Research Group 🍄
         content: Our group focuses on understanding the evolution of chemical diversity and the effects of chemical diversity on organismal interactions across spatial and temporal scales.
-The lab is currently located in the Department of Biology at Louisiana State University and was founded in 2023.
         align: center
         background:
           image: